Best Water Vacuum Cleaner 2018 – Comprehensive Buying Guide

 As we've seen, most wet/dry vacuums don't list this kind of rating.
 As you can imagine, not having this classification implies that the machine is not as adept at suctioning water from surfaces.
 Thus, if you need something for large spills or draining purposes, you want to find a model with this rating listed on it.

 Usually, when looking at the suction power (SP), you’ll see it listed as gallons per second or gallons per minute.
 As you can imagine, the higher the number, the more powerful the vacuum is overall.

 Finally, because water can be challenging to remove from any surface, you want a motor that is capable of handling the additional load.
 With smaller vacuums, they can burn out easily after a few spills, so you need something a bit more robust.

 We highly suggest that you find a vacuum with at least five horsepower if possible.
 Having this kind of reliability behind your cleaning power is going to make your life much more efficient.

-After comparing all of the best water vacuum cleaners, we decided that our top pick had to be the Workshop model.
+After comparing all of the water vacuum cleaners, we decided that our top pick had to be the Workshop model.
 Since this is the only unit that comes with a suction rating, as well as having the most powerful motor and largest capacity, we think that it outclasses and outshines the competition.